Mikejo5000/vsts-docs-pr/docs/boards/work-items/about-agile-tools.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-all-versions.md)]

 Agile, a term coined in 2001 in the [Agile Manifesto](http://agilemanifesto.org), encompasses approaches to software development that emphasize incremental delivery, team collaboration, continual planning, and continual learning.
-The set of Agile tools that VSTS and TFS provides are available are designed to support teams working with Agile methodologies, such as Kanban and Scrum.
+The set of Agile tools that Azure Boards and TFS provides are available are designed to support teams working with Agile methodologies, such as Kanban and Scrum.
 To learn more, see [What is Agile?](/azure/devops/agile/what-is-agile).

 All tools support viewing and defining work items.
 Each work item represents an object stored in the work item data store.
 Each work item is assigned a unique identifier, an ID, which is unique within an account or project collection.